Finding large additive and multiplicative Sidon sets in sets of integers: Introduction

 \textbf{Notation.} In this paper, we use Vinogradov notation, that is, we write $X \gg_{z} Y$, or equivalently $Y \ll_{z} X$, to mean $|X| \geq C_{z} |Y|$ where $C$ is some positive constant depending on the parameter $z$.
 We use $e(\theta)$ to denote $e^{2\pi i \theta}$ for every $\theta \in \mathbb{R}$.
 Moreover, for every natural number $k$ and for every non-empty, finite set $Z$, we use $|Z|$ to denote the cardinality of $Z$, and we write $Z^k = \{ (z_1, \dots, z_k) \ | \ z_1, \dots, z_k \in Z\}$.
 For every natural number $n \geq 2$, we use boldface to denote vectors $\vec{x} = (x_1, x_2, \dots, x_n) \in \mathbb{R}^n$ and we write $\vec{x}^T$ to be the transpose of $\vec{x}$.

 \textbf{Acknowledgements.} The authors would like to thank Ben Green for pointing to this problem as well as for various helpful discussions.
 The second author would like to thank David Ellis and Misha Rudnev for useful comments.
+The authors are grateful to the anonymous referee for many helpful comments.